 Additionally, like the archives search, once you incorporate web pages in Aspen, patrons will be able to access a search just for website results.

 You could use the website search as a way to incorporate any web pages where you keep information on local history.
 For example, Uintah County Library indexes results from their county’s history center website.
 This ensures that patrons have access to information about local history.
 This would be a great way to incorporate digital archives into your catalog that do not follow OAI protocols.
-You can find a tutorial on how to set that up here.

 If you do not have online archives or a website you would like to index that includes information on local history, why not just create your own web page with all of that information you want patrons to have access to?!
 You can do this right in Aspen because Aspen Discovery has the ability to generate and create web pages locally.
 We have some tutorials on how to create those pages below.